Environment

 WASHINGTON – Congressman Frank Pallone, Jr. (NJ-06) released the following statement today applauding Senate passage of historic clean energy and climate provisions in the Inflation Reduction Act, which are expected to slash our nation's greenhouse gas pollution by 40 percent by 2030:

 Highlands, NJ – Congressman Frank Pallone, Jr. (NJ-06) today announced that the James J. Howard Marine Sciences Laboratory at Sandy Hook will receive $480,000 to support research on the effects of environmental change on marine habitats and fisheries surrounding Sandy Hook.
 Pallone secured the funding in a federal spending bill that President Biden signed into law.
-Pallone was joined by Dr.
+Pallone was joined by Dr. Richard W. Spinrad, who serves as the Under Secretary of Commerce for Oceans and Atmosphere and National Oceanic and Atmospheric Administration (NOAA) Administrator.

 Long Branch, NJ – Congressman Frank Pallone, Jr. (NJ-06) today applauded the Biden Administration's continued moratorium on offshore oil and gas drilling along the Atlantic Coast.
 The U.S. Department of Interior's Bureau of Land Management released a draft 5-year plan for oil and gas leasing.
+The draft does not include drilling off the Atlantic Coast, continuing a bipartisan precedent from past administrations.

 Long Branch, NJ – Congressman Frank Pallone, Jr. (NJ-06) applauded the reinstatement of the Superfund tax on chemical companies today.
 Pallone successfully advocated for reinstating the tax on chemical companies in the Bipartisan Infrastructure Law in an effort to ensure polluters, not taxpayers, foot the bill for cleaning up waste and pollution.